-Pursuant to SJR461, the 108th General Assembly of the State of Tennessee
+Pursuant to HJR1192, the 108th General Assembly of the State of Tennessee stands in adjournment sine die at the close of business in both houses on April 17, 2014.

 The state is divided into 33 senatorial districts, from each of which one senator is elected.
 Senators are elected to four-year terms with those from even-numbered districts being elected in the same general election, and those representing odd-numbered districts being elected two years later.